 During the Service-Learning Plus extension, students live at a rustic eco-tourist lodge in an Ecuadorian coastal village.

-Eligibility: The program welcomes students of any nation who have a high school diploma or equivalent credential.
+The program welcomes students of any nation who have a high school diploma or equivalent credential.
 TOEFL equivalent 550.
 Academic studies are taught in Spanish and/or English.
 (See individual course descriptions.)
 Minimum Spanish prerequisite: 2 years of secondary school Spanish or 1 year of college/university Spanish, or the equivalent.

-What's typically NOT Included: passport, visa and vaccine fees; airfare; books; spending money; local personal transportation; local cell phone and independent travel.
+Passport, visa and vaccine fees; airfare; books; spending money; local personal transportation; local cell phone and independent travel.